etiennelacoursiere/gotenberg-elixir/README.md

   </a>
 </p>

+---

 > [!WARNING]
-> This is a work in progress and is not yet ready for production use.
+> This is a work in progress use at your own risk.

 ## Implemented
 - [x] health check, version
 - [x] Chromium routes
 - [x] LibreOffice routes
+- [X] PDF routes

 ## TODO
-- [ ] PDF routes
 - [ ] Metrics
 - [ ] Webhooks
 - [ ] Probably more